Wintering Thrushes Appeal

 The British countryside seems to be a haven for thrushes from as far afield as Iceland and Russia during the colder months, but there are some interesting questions, concerning both resident and migrant thrushes, cropping up which our scientists wish to investigate.

-The second year of the Winter Thrushes Survey is now underway - it will hopefully help us understand a lot more about how thrushes use our counrtyside.
-Find out about the species we are studying, the habitats they use and the types of food that sustain them - and take part!
+The second year of the Winter Thrushes Survey is now complete.
+Together the two years of data will help us understand a lot more about how thrushes use our counrtyside.
+Results will be published on the survey webpages when they are available.